tom-englert/SplashGenerator/README.md

 - do not forget to set `TextOptions.TextFormattingMode="Display"`, else text might look ugly.
 You can use the sample [Splash.xaml](https://github.com/tom-englert/SplashGenerator/blob/master/SplashGenerator/Splash.xaml) as a scaffold

 When installing the SplashGenerator NuGet package a new build target will be added to your project.
 This new build target ensures that the splash bitmap will be updated from the WPF UserControl after each build.

-Now you just need to design your UserControl.
+Now you just need to design your splash UserControl.
 File and version info can be used dynamically via binding.
 However due to the fact that the final splash is a bitmap, animations are not supported.

-To get more infomrmation how the WPF splash screen works see e.g. [How to: Add a Splash Screen to a WPF Application](https://msdn.microsoft.com/en-us/library/cc656886.aspx)
+To get more information how the WPF splash screen works see e.g. [How to: Add a Splash Screen to a WPF Application](https://msdn.microsoft.com/en-us/library/cc656886.aspx)